JiriSlof/KnowledgeBase/MS Project Server.md

  - A single server license must be assigned to the physical server to run single instance.

 ### **Client Acess License (CAL)**
-- Purchase Client Access Licenses (CALs) for either users or devices connecting to Server.
+- Purchase Client Access Licenses (CALs) for either users or devices connecting to Project Server.

+> [!TIP]
-Organizations with Project Professional 2021 licenses also receive one Project Server 2019 Device CAL for each license.
+> *Organizations with Project Professional 2021 licenses also receive one Project Server 2019 Device CAL for each license.*

 ## License Mobility
-TBD
+- License Mobility is not available for Exchange Server.
+- Licenses can be reassigned to servers no more frequently than once every 90 days.

 ## License Suites
-TBD
+None.

 ## Software Assurance
-TBD
+- Exchange Server licenses purchased with Software Assurance have License Mobility across Server Farms rights which allows the reassignment of Server licenses to other physical servers in a server farm as often as required.
+- Disaster Recovery Rights available to SA customers to use software for conditional disaster recovery purposes.
+For each Instance of eligible server software Customer runs in a Physical OSE or Virtual OSE on a Licensed Server, it may temporarily run a backup Instance in a Physical OSE or Virtual OSE on either, another one of its Servers dedicated to disaster recovery.

 ## Licensing External Users
 - External users are users who are not the licensee’s or its affiliates’ employees or on-site agents or contractors.
 - External users are licensed with either User or Device CALs.

 ## Downgrade Rights
-TBD
+None.

 ## Licensing Virtual Machines (VMs)/Containers
-TBD
+A Server license must be assigned to a single physical server which licenses Project Server to be run in either the physical operating system environment or a single virtual machine on that server.

 ## Failover Scenarios
 ####  Server License without SA